 "It is regrettable and it's embarrassing for the institution as a whole.
 There is not as much hysteria as there is confusion in the Senate as to what they agreed to this morning," the source said.

-As the day wore on, members of both houses took pains to stand behind their respective leaders.
+As the day wore on, members of both chambers took pains to stand behind their respective leaders.

 "[House Majority Leader] Dick Armey supports the speaker completely and believes the speaker put politics and policy aside for the sake of the people who work in the Capitol complex," said Terry Holt, a spokesperson for Armey, R-Texas.